5T33Z0/OC-Little-Translated/X_History_of_Hackintosh/README.md

 >![](https://img10.360buyimg.com/ddimg/jfs/t1/98099/31/19892/76135/62579d59Ebcfe4e01/4287ff5a034227cd.png)</br>
 > StarMax compatible machine made by Motorola, which can directly install System 7.

+Another powerful Mac clone of this era was the [DayStar Genesis MP](https://www.youtube.com/watch?v=RX_LqLhL-YI), which came with 4 PPC 604 CPUs – Multi-Processor Computing that was unheard of in the home PC market in 1996.

 ## From PowerPC to x86

 It's a bit tricky to interpret the Macintosh System 7 license agreement as a Hackintosh.
 To talk about the modern Black Apple, you can't ignore Apple's path to x86, so let's go back five years.